exc-asia-and-europe/CCO-Samples/README.md

 ### Provenance

-As there is currently no separate set for provenance, this information has been included in the Description.
+As there is currently no separate set for provenance, or a type in the DateSet to show when an object enters a collection, this information has been included in the Description.
 Please see former owners for other observations.

 ### Subject